They Might Be Giants (film): Plot

 The next morning, Wilbur wakes Justin, who fell asleep reading about himself in Who's Who.
 He asks Wilbur which is his life, since he has no memories.
 Wilbur wishes he were the Scarlet Pimpernel.
 Watson rushes in declaring that Blevins wants Justin's money.
 They'll find Moriarty first and then deal with his brother.
-Justin is energized: “I'm very glad you're here.
-I like you very much.”
+Justin is energized: "I'm very glad you're here.
+I like you very much."

 At an abandoned building, they find an older couple who retired from the world in 1939 to grow magnificent topiaries.
 The crook and his henchman appear.
 Holmes and Watson escape by different exits.

 They are to meet as prearranged at Watson's small apartment at 7 pm.
 Holmes arrives late, by the fire escape, bearing flowers.
 Watson is wearing a white organdy dress with short puff sleeves and a pink satin sash.
 Her dinner preparations have been disastrous.
 They have a drink and he talks about going out together after this is over.
 She agrees.
 They are dancing when a bullet smashes the window, grazing his forehead and knocking him to the floor.
-Distraught, she calls him “my Holmes.”
+Distraught, she calls him "my Holmes."

 The two head to the midnight rendezvous with Moriarty.
 Wilbur and the other fascinating people they met earlier join in a brisk parade past New York City landmarks.
 They stop by a kiosk covering a manhole.
 He tells his friends that Earth is shining under the soot.
 He takes Watson's hand and they descend into a tunnel.
 The others do not follow.
 A giant supermarket is a dead end.
 Then Watson comes up with their next stop, the Riding School just off Central Park.

 She means to walk with him.
 She is not afraid.
 They express their love for each other, and Holmes hears Moriarty coming, on horseback.
 Watson hears nothing—and then she does, and we do, the sound of hoofbeats approaching from the darkness beneath a bridge.
 They hold hands.
 The camera zooms in and a bright light shines on and around them, growing brighter until it almost fills the screen.

 Title explanation

 The title is an indirect reference to Don Quixote's famous exploit of tilting at windmills, believing them to be "monstrous giants".
-In reference to this, the character Playfair argues:
+In reference to this, the character Justin Playfair argues:

 Well he had a point.
 Of course, he carried it a bit too far.
 He thought that every windmill was a giant.
 That's insane.
 But, thinking that they might be...well...all the best minds used to think the world was flat. — But, what if it isn't? — It might be round — and bread mold might be medicine.
 If we never looked at things and thought of what they might be, why, we'd all still be out there in the tall grass with the apes.

+Production

+Supermarket scenes were filmed at Pathmark stores.
+Scenes were filmed in New York City.